rockset/rockset-java-client/README.md

 Feel free to log issues against this client through GitHub.

+## JDBC

+The Rockset JDBC driver is packaged as part of this java client.
+Here is an [one example](https://github.com/rockset/rockset-java-client/blob/master/src/test/java/com/rockset/jdbc/FirstExample.java) that shows how to use it.

 ## License

 The Rockset Java Client is licensed under the [Apache 2.0 License](https://github.com/rockset/rockset-java-client/blob/master/LICENSE)